sglossary

-In this list, points and lines are given in trilinears.
-Trilinears (or barycentrics) are understood to define points, lines, circles, triangle centers, etc., and zero determinants are understood to define collinearity and concurrence, etc., so that triangle geometry, formally speaking, is much more general than the study of a single euclidean triangle.
-In the formal treatment, sometimes called transfigured triangle geometry, the symbols a,b,c are regarded as algebraic indeterminates, so that points, defined as functions of a,b,c, are not the usual points of a two-dimensional plane.
-When (a,b,c) are real numbers restricted by the "triangle inequalities" for sidelengths, the resulting geometry is traditional triangle geometry.
-The triangle inequalities are stated here:
+In this Glossary, points and lines are given in homogeneous coordinates.
+The coordinates are assumed to be trilinear unless otherwise indicated (as barycentric or polar coordinates), and they are used here to define points, lines, circles, triangle centers, etc. Likewise, zero determinants define collinearity and concurrence, etc. Consequently, triangle geometry is presented here at a much more general level than a single euclidean triangle.
+In this treatment, the symbols a,b,c are regarded as algebraic indeterminates or variables, so that points, as functions of a,b,c, are quite different from points in a two-dimensional plane.
+When (a,b,c) are real numbers restricted by the "triangle inequalities" for sidelengths (i.e., a ≤ b + c, b ≤ c + a, c ≤ a + b), the result is traditional triangle geometry.
+In favor of the greater generality, in this Glossary, algebraic definitions take precedence over traditional geometric construction-definitions.
+(For more in this vein, see the definitions of line, point, and symbolic substitution.)

 The words "defined cyclically" apply after an "A-object" has been defined: if the A-object is F(A,B,C), then the B-object is F(B,C,A), obtained by the cyclic permutation ABC → BCA, and the C-object is, likewise, F(C,A,B).
 Example: If A' is the point where lines AP and BC meet, and B' and C' are defined cyclically, then B' is where lines BP and CA meet, and C' is where lines CP and AB meet.

-aleph conjugate Suppose P = p : q : r and U = u : v : w are points, neither lying on a sideline of ABC.
+Let P = p : q : r and U = u : v : w be points, neither lying on a sideline of ABC.
 The P-aleph conjugate of U is the point

 h(p,q,r,u,v,w) : h(q,r,p,v,w,u) : h(r,p,q,w,u,v),